-(2nd Semester Senior Year)
+(2nd Semester Senior Year) Course: 554936 (Academic) 3 credits

 This course provides students the opportunity to further refine and apply skills that support all aspects of the cosmetology industry.
 It will assist in preparing students to obtain employment and advance in the field of cosmetology upon passing the State Board of Cosmetologists' licensing examination.